freedomofpress/securedrop-docs/docs/index.rst

 organizations can use to securely accept documents from and communicate with anonymous sources.

-SecureDrop is an open-source whistleblower submission system that media organizations can use to securely accept documents from and communicate with anonymous sources.

 This documentation is intended for sources, journalists, and administrators.
 If you would like to contribute to SecureDrop, please see our `developer documentation <https://developers.securedrop.org/>`_.